aaronspring/test_website/index.md

 ## Announcements

+#### 2021-06-1x:

+- Small change to the [rules](#rules) after feedback from the town halls: One team can only get one prize. ~~One Person can only join one team.~~ NEW: Teams with with overlapping members must use considerably different methods to be considered from prizes both.
+One person can only join three teams at maximum.
+- [`climetlab_s2s_ai_challenge.extra.forecast_like_observations`](add) converts obserations with `time` dimension to the same dimensions as initialized forecasts with dimension `forecast_time` and `lead_time`.
+This helper function can be used for `training/hindcast-input` with `model='ncep'` and any other initialized forecasts (e.g. from [SubX](add) or [S2S](add))
+- EWC compute: contacted with proposal, use responsibly and mention to us if not used anymore
+- Rok from SDSC offers to deliver a `renku` workshop, please indicate your interest [here](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge/-/issues/7)
+- anything else?

 #### 2021-05-31: Template repository and scorer bot ready

 - We will start accepting submissions from tomorrow June 1st to October 31st 2021.